wjftu/simple-scp-action/README.md

 ## 📦 Features

+- Move files to a local folder
-- Compress a local folder into a `.tar.gz` archive
+- Compress the local folder into a `.tar.gz` archive
 - Optionally cleans remote directory before extracting
 - Automatically creates the remote directory if it doesn’t exist
 - Upload using either **SSH private key** or **password**